carpentries-incubator/lesson-parallel-python/_episodes/02-benchmarking.md

 # A first example with Dask
 We will get into creating parallel programs in Python later.
 First let's see a small example.
-Open your system monitor (this will differ among specific operative systems), and run the following code examples.
+Open your system monitor (this will differ among specific operating systems), and run the following code examples.

 ~~~python
 # Summation making use of numpy: